skypjack/entt/docs/md/entity.md

 each entity to a local counterpart when required.
 For each remote identifier not yet registered by the loader, a local identifier is created so as to keep the local entity in sync with the remote one.<br/>
 In all other cases, entities and components are restored in a given storage.
-In case the component contains entities itself (either as data members of type `entt::entity` or in a container), the loader can update them automatically.
-To do that, it's enough to specify the data members to update as shown in the example.
-Named pools are supported too:
+If the registry doesn't contain the entity, it's also tracked accordingly.
+As for the snapshot class, named pools are supported too:

 ```cpp
 loader.get<a_component>(input, "other"_hs);